Teddy Roosevelts's Visit to Edgemont

 T. R returned to his train when its whistle signaled, and the disappointed city dignitaries were left to dine without him.

 Erected 2005 by Edgemont area and Minnehaha County Historical Societies.

 Other nearby markers.
-At least 3 other markers are within 4 miles of this marker, measured as the crow flies.
-Siding 7 (approx. 0.8 miles away); Cheyenne River Crossing (approx. 0.8 miles away); Camp Collier (approx. 3.6 miles away).
+At least 4 other markers are within 4 miles of this marker, measured as the crow flies.
+Edgemont: Where the Trail Begins (a few steps from this marker); Siding 7 (approx. 0.8 miles away); Cheyenne River Crossing (approx. 0.8 miles away); Camp Collier (approx. 3.6 miles away).

 Also see . . .